svrnm/agenticc/cmd/agenticc/base_source.txt

 		sb.WriteString("\n")
 	}

-	sb.WriteString("\nExecute the program with these arguments and return only its output.") return sb.String()
+	sb.WriteString("\nConvert everything to proper C code, compile the complete program, and execute it with these arguments.
+Return only the program's output.") return sb.String()
 }